 It is recommended that you have the vaccination against COVID-19 as well as the pneumonia vaccine and yearly flu vaccine while you are taking apremilast.
 These vaccines are not live, so it's safe for you to have them.

 If you're thinking about having surgery, check with your rheumatology team and surgeon about whether you should stop taking apremilast for a time before and after surgery.

 There’s no known interaction between apremilast and alcohol.
 However, alcohol can make psoriasis worse, so it’s best to keep well within the recommended limits of no more than 14 units of alcohol per week for adults.

 Fertility, pregnancy and breastfeeding

 There's limited information available about the possible effects of apremilast in pregnancy.
-Women who could become pregnant should use effective contraception while being treated with apremilast.
+People who could become pregnant should use effective contraception while being treated with apremilast.

-Similarly, because we don't yet know if the drug can pass into human milk, you shouldn’t take apremilast if you’re breastfeeding.
+Similarly, because we don't yet know if the drug can pass into human breast milk, you shouldn’t take apremilast if you’re breastfeeding.